nsido047/Monetary-Policy-Data-Library/README.md

 Starting with QE announcements provides a clearly defined event type that is central to recent monetary policy research.
 Standardizing this dataset enables rigorous cross-country and temporal comparisons, facilitating analysis of the transmission and effectiveness of unconventional policy tools.
 Furthermore, unlike interest rate decisions, which generally occur on predetermined schedule and a complete history already readilyt available, QE announcements are more ambiguous, occurring irregularly and sporadically, making it more challenging to compile a complete and consistent dataset increasing the novelty of such a complete set.

 # Methodology
+I start with piecing together relevant event study literature that collect quantiative easing announcement dates, times and information.
+I start with the United States in which four distinct episodes of large scale asset purchase programs have occured; QE1 (2008), QE2 (2010), QE3 (2012), and QE4 (2020).
+Announcements pertaining to the second 'Operation Twist' maturity extension program which occured in 2011 are not included as this is not a direct expansion to the Federal Reserve balance sheet.
+In combing through exisitng research and announcement data sets I can cross reference these with the official Federal Reserve News & Events page to ensure alignment with the scope of the database.

+## Event Identification

 # References
 Busetto, F., Chavaz, M., Froemel, M., Joyce, M., Kaminska, I., & Worlidge, J. (2022).
 QE at the Bank of England: A Perspective on its Functioning and Effectiveness (Volume 2022, Issue Q1).
 Bank of England. https://www.bankofengland.co.uk/quarterly-bulletin/2022/2022-q1/qe-at-the-bank-of-england-a-perspective-on-its-functioning-and-effectiveness